yogeshagr/golang/gopl/gopl.md

 library.
 Within package main the function main is also special - it's where execution of the program begins.

-- A function declaration consists of the keyword func, the name of the function, a parameter list, a result list, and the body of the function - the statements that define what id does - enclosed in braces.
+- A function declaration consists of the keyword `func`, the name of the function, a parameter list, a result list, and the body of the function - the statements that define what it does - enclosed in braces.

 - Variable can be declared in any of the following forms:
 ```